Monstrous M-theory: Introduction

-In the present paper, we introduce a purely bosonic gravity theory coupled to p-forms in $26+1$ space-time dimensions, which contains the aforementioned bosonic string theory \cite{bMtheory} as a subsector.
-We name such a theory \textit{Monstrous M-theory}, or shortly \textit{M}$^{2}$ \textit{-theory}, because its massless spectrum has the same dimension ($ 196,884$) as the Griess algebra and it can thus be acted upon by the Monster group $\mathbb{M}$.
-When reducing to $25+1$, a plethora of gravito-dilatonic theories is generated, in which the decomposition $196,884=\mathbf{196,883} \oplus \mathbf{1}$, which first hinted at Monstrous moonshine \cite{conway79} , entails the fact that the dilaton in $25+1$ is a singlet of $\mathbb{M}$ itself.
-As such, the irreducibility under $\mathbb{M}$ is crucially related to dilatonic gravity in $25+1$.
-Thanks to existence of some maps among iso-dimensional representations of the massless little group $SO_{24}$ in $ 25+1$ (which generalize, in a \textquotedblleft weak" sense, the \textit{ triality} of $SO_{8}$), most of the gravito-dilatonic theories in $25+1$, named \textit{Monstrous gravity} theories, display a fermionic (massless) spectrum, as well, such that the whole spectrum is still acted upon by $ \mathbb{M}$.
+In the present paper, we introduce an Einstein gravity theory coupled to $p$ -forms in $26+1$ space-time dimensions, which contains the aforementioned bosonic string theory \cite{bMtheory} as a subsector.
+We name such a theory \textit{Monstrous M-theory}, or shortly \textit{M}$^{2}$\textit{-theory}, because its massless spectrum (with gauge fields mod $\mathbb{Z}_2$) has the same dimension ($196,884$) as the Griess algebra and upon dimensional reduction can be acted upon by the Monster group $\mathbb{M}$ itself.
+When reducing to $25+1$, a web of gravito-dilatonic theories, named \textit{ Monstrous gravities}, is generated, in which the decomposition $196,884= \mathbf{196,883}\oplus \mathbf{1}$, which first hinted at Monstrous Moonshine \cite{conway79}, entails the fact that the dilaton scalar field $ \phi $ in $25+1$ is a singlet of $\mathbb{M}$ itself.
+As such, the irreducibility under $\mathbb{M} $ is crucially related to dilatonic gravity in $25+1$ space-time dimensions.
+The existence of a \textquotedblleft weak\textquotedblright\ form of the $SO_{8}$-triality for $SO_{24}$, which we will name $\mathbf{\lambda }$-triality, gives rise to a $p$($\geqslant 0$ )-parametrized tower of \textquotedblleft weak\textquotedblright\ trialities involving $p$-form spinors in $24$ dimensions, which we will regard as massless $p$-form spinor fields in $25+1$ space-time dimensions.
+Such \textquotedblleft weak\textquotedblright\ trialities are instrumental to provide most of the Monstrous gravity theories with a fermionic (massless) spectrum, as well, such that the spectrum is still acted upon by the Monster $\mathbb{M}$.

-All this gives a more concise description of the Monster's minimal representation $\mathbf{196,883}$, coming from the field content of Monstrous gravity in $D=25+1$; as such, this also elucidates the definition of the Monster as the automorphism group of the Griess algebra (the degree two piece of the monster vertex algebra), which has been considered artificial in that it was thought to involve an algebra of two or more unrelated spaces \cite{flm,conwaybook,borcherds2002}.
+All this gives an elegant description of the Monster's minimal non-trivial representation $\mathbf{196,883}$, in relation to the total number of massless degrees of freedom of Monstrous gravities in $D=25+1$; as such, this also elucidates the definition of $\mathbb{M}$ as the automorphism group of the Griess algebra (the degree two piece of the Monster VOA), which has been considered artificial in that it was thought to involve an algebra of two or more unrelated spaces \cite{flm,conwaybook,borcherds2002}.